NikitaGahoi/Belly-button-challenge/README.md

 - Update all plots when a new sample is selected from the dropdown menu.

 #### Step 6: Deployment
 - Deploy the app to a free static page hosting service, such as GitHub Pages.
+The link for the website is [https://nikitagahoi.github.io/Belly-button-challenge/](https://nikitagahoi.github.io/Belly-button-challenge/)

 ### 4. File Organization and Structure
 - **Parent Directory:** Contains three folders and `index.html` file.